Or more precisely, most people have been misled about economics, politics, and human nature. The truth is:

 - Anarchism does not mean chaos, disorder, and destruction.
 It means replacing coercive authoritarian hierarchy with cooperative horizontal networking — i.e., replacing bullying with friendships.
 Of course, that requires a big change in culture.

-- Capitalism is killing the ecosystem.
-Global warming is unprecedented.
-It’s coming bigger and faster than most people understand: Feedback causes exponential growth.
-Exxon knew and lied for profit for half a century, and its congressmen still do.
+- Market externalities are killing the ecosystem.
+Global warming is coming bigger and faster than most people understand, as feedback causes exponential growth.
+Exxon and its congressmen have known and lied for profit for half a century.

 - Capitalism can’t last much longer.
 Perhaps the simplest reason is automation, which is unprecedented.
 Faster than most people realize, jobs are being taken by robots, all owned by a few people, leaving the rest of us to starve.
 The question is whether we will end capitalism before it ends us.